huntingphi/advanced-software-dev-notes/ASD_Week_1.md

 ### Meyers & Briggs: Lifestyle
 **How do you prefer to organise your life?**
-J - Judging: prefer life to be planned, stable and organised (Not Judgemental) P - Perception: prefer to go with the flow, to maintain flexibility and respond to things as they arise.
+J - Judging: prefer life to be planned, stable and organised (Not Judgmental) P - Perception: prefer to go with the flow, to maintain flexibility and respond to things as they arise.

 ### Management and Team Success